Death Valley Germans: Disappearance and search

-The family had booked a flight from Los Angeles to return to Germany on 27 July 1996, but there was no evidence that they boarded the flight or departed the United States.
+The family had booked a flight from Los Angeles International Airport to return to Germany on 27 July 1996, but there was no evidence that they boarded the flight or departed the United States.
 Rimkus's ex-wife Heike Weber became concerned when her ex-husband and son did not return from their vacation, and she began to inquire about their whereabouts.

-On 21 October 1996, the family's rental minivan was discovered in an extremely remote part of the park known as Anvil Springs Canyon, east of Willow Spring in Death Valley National Park (DVNP) by a ranger aboard a helicopter, who was conducting a routine aerial surveillance mission looking for illegal drug manufacturing labs.
-Subsequent inspection found three of the four tires were flat, the wheels damaged by driving over rocky terrain, and the vehicle had been driven on them for over 2 mi.
-The van had been reported stolen by the rental company and was determined to be the one rented to the tourists.
-A brand new Coleman sleeping bag, tent, numerous toys and an unused tire jack were all found inside the van.
-Over 200 search and rescue workers performed an extensive search of the area near the minivan.
-At the time, the search cost around $80,000 and included over 45 searchers at almost all times.
-Some groups involved were the China Lake Mountain Rescue Group and the Indian Wells Valley Search and Rescue Group.
-The search failed to yield any clues to the whereabouts of the family except for a single beer bottle that was discovered under a bush over 1 mi away from the stranded vehicle.
+On 21 October 1996, the family's rental minivan was discovered in an extremely remote area in the southwest corner of the park known as Anvil Springs Canyon, by a ranger who was part of a routine search by helicopter for illegal drug manufacturing labs.
+Subsequent inspection found that three of the van's tires were flat, the wheels damaged by driving over rocky terrain, and that the vehicle had been driven in that condition for more than 2 mi.
+The van, which had been reported stolen by the rental company, was determined to be the one rented to the tourists.
+A brand new Coleman sleeping bag, tent, numerous toys and an unused tire jack were found inside the van.

+In the following days, over 200 search and rescue workers performed an extensive search of the area near the minivan.
+The search cost around and included over 45 searchers at almost all times.
+Groups involved included the China Lake Mountain Rescue Group and the Indian Wells Valley Search and Rescue Group.
+The search failed to yield any clues to the whereabouts of the family except for a single beer bottle discovered under a bush over 1 mi away from the stranded vehicle.
 A ledge had been cleared next to the beer bottle with a seat mark indicating that one of the tourists, presumably Rimkus due to the size of the mark, had used it for shade.

-On 26 October 1996, the authorities called off the search for the missing tourists.
+On 26 October 1996, authorities called off the search.